rycolab/website/content/classes/intro-nlp-f20/main.md

 +++
-title = 'Natural Language Processing' subtitle = 'ETH Zürich, Spring 2021: [Course catalog](http://www.vvz.ethz.ch/Vorlesungsverzeichnis/lerneinheit.view?semkez=2021S&ansicht=ALLE&lerneinheitId=153438&lang=en)'
+title = 'Natural Language Processing, Autumn 2020' subtitle = 'ETH Zürich, Autumn 2020: [Course catalog](http://vvz.ethz.ch/Vorlesungsverzeichnis/lerneinheit.view?semkez=2020W&lang=de&ansicht=EINSCHRAENKUNGEN&lerneinheitId=141758)'
 summary = 'This course presents topics in natural language processing with an emphasis on modern techniques, primarily focusing on statistical and deep learning approaches.
 The course provides an overview of the primary areas of research in language processing as well as a detailed exploration of the models and techniques used both in research and in commercial natural language systems.'

+date = "2020-31-08T00:00:00Z"
+featured = true
+draft = false
-active = true  # Activate this widget? true/false
+active = true
+show_date = false
+share = false
-weight = 20
+profile = false

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.
   columns = "1"
-[advanced]
- # Custom CSS.
- css_style = "padding-bottom: 0px;"

 +++
 ## Course Description